 Engage congregations and the synod in addressing issues of poverty in their communities.

 What we teach

-As members of the ELCA we confesses the Triune God — Father, Son, and Holy Spirit.
+As members of the ELCA we confess the Triune God — Father, Son, and Holy Spirit.
 We proclaim Jesus Christ as Lord and Savior.
-In our preaching and teaching the we trusts the Gospel as the power of God for the salvation of all who believe.
+In our preaching and teaching the we trust the Gospel as the power of God for the salvation of all who believe.